 \section{Introduction}

 Given any group $G$, two elements $x$ and $y$ in $G$ are called $z$-equivalent or belong to the same \emph{$z$-classes}, denoted $x \sim_z y$, if their centralizers $Z_G(x)$ and $Z_G(y)$ are conjugate in $G$.
 The $z$-classes give a disjoint partition of the group $G$.
-The conjugacy classes of centralizers appeared at many places in the literature, e.g. classical work of Borel-de Siebenthal \cite{Bo} and Steinberg \cite{St}.
+The conjugacy classes of centralizers appeared at many places in the literature, e.g., classical work of Borel-de Siebenthal \cite{Bo} and Steinberg \cite{St}.
 In general, a group may be infinite and it may have infinitely many conjugacy classes, but the number of $z$-classes is often finite, see \cite{GS},\cite{St}.
 It motivates Kulkarni to view the $z$-classes as an algebraic ingredient to classify `dynamical types' in a geometry.
-In \cite{Kulkarni1}, Kulkarni has explained the motivation in detail and has proposed systematic study of the conjugacy classes of the centralizers in a group.
+In \cite{Kulkarni1}, Kulkarni has explained the motivation in detail and has proposed a systematic study of the conjugacy classes of the centralizers in a group.
 Kulkarni has also initiated the terminology `$z$-class' in \cite{Kulkarni1}.
-For subsequent work to understand the $z$-classes in groups see \cite{Bh, Go, Kulkarni, Ku3}.
-We refer to the survey \cite{Bh1} for more information related to the investigation of the $z$-classes.
+For subsequent work to understand the $z$-classes in groups, see \cite{Bh, Go, Kulkarni, Ku3}.
+For further information on $z$-classes, we refer to the survey \cite{Bh1}.

-Recently, Parsad has proved that if two elements in the mapping class group of an orientable genus $g$ surface are $z$-equivalent, then their Nielsen-Thurston type is the same.
+Recently, Parsad \cite{parsad} has proved that if two elements in the mapping class group of an orientable genus $g$ surface are $z$-equivalent, then their Nielsen-Thurston type is the same.
 Due to the analogy between several aspects of the mapping class groups and the free group (outer) automorphisms, cf. \cite{bv}, one can ask for the $z$-classes for $Aut(F_n)$.
-In this paper, we ask this question for a special subgroup of $Aut(F_n)$, viz. the subgroup of all palindromic automorphisms which we recall below.
+In this paper, we ask this question for a special subgroup of $Aut(F_n)$, viz., the subgroup of all palindromic automorphisms, which we recall below.